-If you’re a vanlifer, RVer, or backpacker, you live out on the open road, free from the restrictions of a fixed location.
+If you’re a full time vanlifer, RVer, or backpacker, you live out on the open road, free from the restrictions of a fixed location.
 But when you live wherever you choose, that also means that you don’t actually live anywhere – or at least, not how society wants you to.

 Unfortunately for people like us, the legal system is organized around its peons having a fixed location, a permanent address to call home.
 You need a legal address to do all sorts of required and not-required things, such as:

 - Get driver’s licenses, passports, and other identification

 - Obtain health insurance, auto insurance, and other forms of insurance